space-sh/string/README.md

-Escape in place up the occurrences of quotes, dollar signs and parenthesis.
+Escape in place up the occurrences of quotes, dollar signs, parenthesis, etc.

-It is optional which of ", $, ( and ) to escape.
+It is optional which of ", $, (, ), <, >, | and & to escape.

 ### Parameters:
 - $1: Name of the variable to escape up, in place.
-- $2: Optional which characters to escape, defaults to '"$()'.
+- $2: Optional which characters to escape, defaults to '"$'.